 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-There are timber and part-glazed timber external doors, with timber soffit, fascia and barge boards to the roof perimeter.
-The windows comprise of timber framed, double glazed installations.
+There is a timber and glazed door to the front and a timber and glazed stable door from the utility.
+Windows comprise timber sealed unit double glazed installations including a number of velux style units on the upper floor.
+There are also timber double glazed French doors from the drawing room and dining room.
+External decorations Visually inspected.